Who Is Eric Trump?

 Eric Trump Foundation Controversy

-In 2006, at age 23, Eric established the Eric Trump Foundation, an organization which aims to raise funds for terminally ill children.
-In the past decade, the foundation has helped raise tens of millions for St. Jude's Children's Research Hospital, mostly through its golf invitational.
+In 2006, at age 23, Trump established the Eric Trump Foundation to raise funds for terminally ill children.
+Over the following decade, the foundation raised tens of millions of dollars for St. Jude's Children's Research Hospital, mostly through its golf invitational.
 Eric explained to Forbes that almost every penny raised goes towards kids dealing with cancer because he doesn't have to pay to access his family's golf courses.
 "We get to use our assets 100% free of charge," he told Forbes.

-In November 2014, Eric married Lara Lea Yunaska at his father’s Mar-a-Lago Club in Palm Beach, Florida.
+In November 2014, Trump married Lara Lea Yunaska at his father’s Mar-a-Lago Club in Palm Beach, Florida.
 His older brother Don served as his best man.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!